 1. Your Team is Keeping Secrets

-One of the easiest ways to know if your team doesn’t trust you is that they regularly and consistently withhold information from you.
+One of the easiest ways to know if your team doesn’t trust you is if they regularly and consistently withhold information from you.
 They may do this for several reasons.
 However, it’s most likely that they’re withholding information because they are fearful of your reaction.

 Maybe they had previously had managers who reacted very negatively when they admitted a mistake.